aws-samples/s3-presignedurl-staticips-endpoint-with-terraform/README.md

-# Consolidate S3 Presigned URL Generation and Object Downloads via an Endpoint Associated with Static IPs
+# Consolidate Amazon S3 presigned URL generation and object downloads by using an endpoint associated with static IP addresses

 # Summary
-This solution simplifies access to Amazon S3 by creating secure, custom presigned URLs for object downloads through a single endpoint with a unique domain and static IPs.
-It's tailored for clients who require consolidation of both API and S3 endpoints under a unified domain with static IPs.
-The use case involves users following an IP and domain Allowlist firewall policy, limiting API access to specific domains and IPs.
+[This pattern](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/consolidate-amazon-s3-presigned-url-generation-and-object-downloads-by-using-an-endpoint-associated-with-static-ip-addresses.html) simplifies access to Amazon Simple Storage Service (Amazon S3) by creating secure, custom presigned URLs for object downloads.
+The solution provides a single endpoint with a unique domain and static IP addresses.
+It's tailored for customers who require consolidation of both API and Amazon S3 endpoints under a unified domain with static IP addresses.
+The use case involves users following an IP and domain allowlist firewall policy, limiting API access to specific domains and IP addresses.

-The architecture employs key AWS services, including AWS Global Accelerator, Amazon API Gateway, AWS Lambda, Application Load Balancer(ALB), VPC Endpoint, and Amazon S3.
-This design centralizes the API for generating presigned URLs and the S3 endpoint under a single domain, linked to an AWS Global Accelerator with two static IPs.
-Consequently, users can effortlessly request presigned URLs and download S3 objects through a unified domain endpoint with static IPs.
+The architecture employs key AWS services, including AWS Global Accelerator, Amazon API Gateway, AWS Lambda, Application Load Balancer, AWS PrivateLink, and Amazon S3.
+This design centralizes the API for generating presigned URLs and the Amazon S3 endpoint under a single domain, linked to an accelerator with two static IP addresses.
+Consequently, users can effortlessly request presigned URLs and download Amazon S3 objects through a unified domain endpoint with static IP addresses.

 This architecture is especially beneficial for customers with strict policies or compliance requirements, such as those in the public, medical, and finance sectors.